Domestic Infidelity

 Admitted Affairs

-Experience has shown that more often than not, people who confess to having affairs, especially those who are inadvertently detected and then confronted by their spouse, do not actually end their affairs as often stated.
+Experience has shown that often people who confess to having affairs, especially those who are inadvertently detected and then confronted by their spouse, do not actually end their affairs as often stated.
 One reason for this could be that the paramour may not be as interested in ending the relationship, and therefore, is putting pressure on the offender to continue with the relationship.
 We recommend that anyone attempting to reconcile with their spouse after they have admitted to having an affair be mindful of this and remain cautious.
 If a spouse is not willing to cease all communications and any contact with their paramour, we would suggest that this is an indication that they are not willing to do everything that is necessary to end the adulterous relationship and earn the trust of their spouse.
 Unfortunately, we work with many people who are in this situation.
 We can provide information about the spouse’s activities so our client knows exactly what the truth is so they do not get taken advantage of again.